salesforce/design-system-react/docs/codebase-overview.md

     - All mouse and keyboard interactions should be tested.
 - Components should have 90%+ test coverage.
 Coverage can be determined by reviewing the coverage summary at the end of `npm test`.
 High test coverage does not imply correct logic, but low coverage implies low test quality/quantity.
 - Test should run correctly in headless browsers (`npm test`) and within a "real" browser (`npm start` -> `http://localhost:8001/`)
+- Components should be able to be rendered without a `DOM`.
+Test for the existence of `document` and `window` before using them.
-- For more specifics about testing please review the [testing module walkthough](tests/README.md).
+- For more specifics about testing please review the [testing module walkthough](../tests/README.md).

 ## Controlled and Uncontrolled Components
 - All new components should be controlled at first and then uncontrolled support added later if needed.